thma/ThreepennyElectron/README.md

 I really got excited when I found out that Heinrich Apfelmus (the autor of Threppenny GUI) already had already  written a short
 [HOWTO document](https://github.com/HeinrichApfelmus/threepenny-gui/blob/master/doc/electron.md) that
-explains the required steps to glue a ELectron frontend to a Threepenny backend.
+explains the required steps to glue an ELectron frontend to a Threepenny backend.

 Based on this Howto I was able to deliver a native windows GUI Application with an embed Haskell backend within just a few days.

-I got very good feedback from the endusers and My impression was:
+I received very good feedback from the endusers and my impression was:

 >"Thanks to Threepenny GUI support in Haskell has just become a bit more mature!"

+As I did not find much coverage of this specific Electron / Threepenny GUI combination in blogs or tutorials I thought it would be a good idea to spread the word by writing a short tutorial featuring the basic building blocks of this approach.

 ## WIP
 ----